kapawlak/128A_Remote/lab6-light/lab6.md

 ::: Figure:Figure
 ![antenna location](imgs/3.png)
 :::
-Begin with d = 5cm, move the reflector back by 5mm at a time, let it record data for about a second, and repeat this about 30 times.
+Begin with d = 5 cm.
+Move the reflector back by 5 mm at a time, let it record data for about a second, and repeat this about 30 times.

 ::: Figure:Figure
 ![setup](imgs/4.png)